project-forth-works/project-forth-works.github.io/Template/README.md

 		Leave start address of this
 ```

-## Minimal Forth implementation:
+## Generic Forth implementation:

-*Try to implement the pseudo code using the words in [Minimal Forth](http://www.euroforth.org/ef15/papers/knaggs.pdf) mentioning and explaining all additional words that
+*Try to implement the pseudo code using the words in [Generic Forth](https://github.com/embeddingforth/embeddingForth.github.io/blob/main/minimalforth.md) mentioning and explaining all additional words that
 your implementation requires*

 *Also show how your implementation is used by giving some examples.*